rqi14/Perplexica-docker/README.md

 # How to use
-This project assumes you use docker compose deployment
+This project assumes you use docker compose deployment, and searxng is served separately.

-You need two files.
+You need three files.
-The first one is app.dockerfile, which should be placed together with your docker-compose.yaml file
+The first one is app.dockerfile, which should be placed together with your docker-compose.yaml file.

+You will also need your config.toml file.

 `app.dockerfile`